-Internal sales teams often don’t work align well with marketing teams, which cause organizational issues that continually deepen.
-SDR outsourcing allows you to give direction and saves tremendous time, while your outsourced team takes the time to test tools, messaging and processes, as well as discover your ideal customer profile (ICP).
+Internal sales teams often don’t work align well with marketing teams, which causes organizational issues that continually deepen.
+SDR outsourcing allows you to give direction and saves tremendous time, while your outsourced team takes the time to test tools, messaging, and processes, as well as discover your ideal customer profile (ICP).

 SDRs typically spend most of their time in research and prospecting which leads to burnout.
 On average, SDRs spend three hours a day on the research itself.
 Imagine the amount that could be accomplished during that time.

 Due to the variety of tasks, the quality of research suffers too.
 And we are not sure it is worth the hassle.
 Three hours of research a day turns into 69 hours a month and 828 hours a year.
 Let’s take an average annual SDR salary of $76,000 and see how much money a year these three hours cost.
 For these calculations, we assume that on average SDR has 23 nine-hour long working days in a month.

 $25,337 is the amount of money that can be invested directly in your sales and closing deals.
 Sales specialization is everything nowadays; it reduces cost and improves your SDR’s productivity.
 Take people who do the research all day long.
 And it’s their specialization.
 Compare their productivity to a renaissance salesperson who spends 10% of their time on research.
 Not even close.
 SDR outsourcing and working with a good lead generation company allows you to have a fully qualified sales pipeline.